junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 (-> prompt 200)

-### 92.【destiel】S10E22 “I'm the one who will have to watch you murder the world.”
+### 92.【destiel】S10E22 "I'm the one who will have to watch you murder the world."

 demon Dean & angel Cas